How To Create A To-Do List In WordPress

 Delete To-Do Item Capability

-Here you can permit the chosen capability to delete individual to-do items.
+Here you can allow the chosen capability to delete individual items.

 Delete All To-Do Items Capability

-Here you can permit the chosen capability to purge all the completed items.
+This option permits the chosen capability to purge all the completed to-do items.

 Add Categories Capability